1982 Lebanon War: Lebanese, Palestinian, and Syrian casualties

-Numbers of the casualties in the conflict vary widely.
+Estimates of numbers of the casualties in the conflict vary widely.

-By the end of the first week, 14 June 1982, International Red Cross and Lebanese police figures claimed that 9,583 had died and 16,608 injured.
-By the end of the second week, they claimed up to 14,000 people died and 20,000 were injured, mostly civilians.
+By the end of the first week, 14 June 1982, International Red Cross and Lebanese police figures said that 9,583 had died and 16,608 injured.
+By the end of the second week, they said up to 14,000 people died and 20,000 were injured, mostly civilians.

 During the Siege of Beirut, by late August 1982, Lebanese sources put the death toll in Beirut at 6,776.
 This figure included victims of the 4 June 1982, bombing, which occurred two days before the operation officially started.
 Lebanese police and international doctors serving in Beirut put the number of civilian casualties at about 80%.
 According to American military analyst Richard Gabriel, all factions in the conflicts agree that between 4,000 and 5,000 civilians died during the siege caused by military activity of all sides.
 He states that most of the observers that were present on the ground and other relevant sources in Lebanon agree that estimates of 8,000–10,000 are too high.

 Accurate numbers of total casualties are hard to estimate, due to "[t]he chaos of warfare, the destruction of city neighborhoods and refugee camps, the haste with which bodies were buried in mass graves and the absence of impartial agencies".
 Many officials in Beirut, including those of the International Red Cross, claimed that the number of deaths were extremely difficult to estimate correctly.
 At least one official from a relief organization claimed that in the South about 80% of deaths were civilian and only 20% military.